Composite spin and quadrupole wave in the ordered phase of Tb$_{2+x}$Ti$_{2-x}$O$_{7+y}$: Pseudopin Wave

 In order to calculate elementary excitations in the PAF and PF states, we choose one of the pseudospin structures

 and

-We apply the simple linear spin-wave theory, MF-RPA\cite{Jensen91} (mean field, random phase approximation), in the same way as described in \S 3.5.2 of Ref.~\onlinecite{Jensen91}.
+We apply the simple linear spin-wave theory, MF-RPA \cite{Jensen91} (mean field, random phase approximation), in the same way as described in \S 3.5.2 of Ref.~\cite{Jensen91}.
 In MF-RPA, $\langle \sigma^{y} \rangle$ of Eqs.~(\ref{PAF}) and (\ref{PF}) is calculated by the MF approximation.
 For the present purpose, we are interested in elementary excitations only at low temperatures, and $\langle \sigma^{y} \rangle = 1$ is a good approximation.
-To obtain dispersion relations of pseudospin waves, MF-RPA utilizes the generalized susceptibility $\chi(\bm{k}, E)$ and neutron magnetic scattering intensity $S(\bm{Q},E)$\cite{Jensen91}.
-Useful examples of MF-RPA computations including straightforward technical extensions for pyrochlore structures are described Refs.~\onlinecite{Kao03} and \onlinecite{Petit12TSO}.
-General computational treatments of MF-RPA are discussed in Refs.~\onlinecite{Rotter06} and \onlinecite{McPhase2014}.
-Following these references\cite{Jensen91,Kao03,Petit12TSO,McPhase2014}, the generalized susceptibility is given by
+To obtain dispersion relations of pseudospin waves, MF-RPA utilizes the generalized susceptibility $\chi(\bm{k}, E)$ and neutron magnetic scattering intensity $S(\bm{Q},E)$ \cite{Jensen91}.
+Useful examples of MF-RPA computations including straightforward technical extensions for pyrochlore structures are described Refs.~\cite{Kao03,Petit12TSO}.
+General computational treatments of MF-RPA are discussed in Refs.~\cite{Rotter06,McPhase2014}.
+Following these references \cite{Jensen91,Kao03,Petit12TSO,McPhase2014}, the generalized susceptibility is given by

 where $\bm{k}$ is a wave vector in the first Brillouin zone, $\chi^{0}(E)$ and $J(\bm{k})$ denote the single-site generalized-susceptibility of the MF Hamiltonian and the Fourier transform of the exchange and dipolar coupling constants.
 The neutron magnetic scattering intensity $S(\bm{Q}=\bm{G}+\bm{k},E)$ is given by